madret/Observe/README.md

 ## 2. Install observe agent
 - Scope: Windows OS

-The Observe agent, built on OpenTelemtry Collector can also be installed on Linux but i'm focussing on the Windows installation.
+The Observe agent, built on OpenTelemetry Collector can also be installed on Linux but i'm focussing on the Windows installation.
 Install the agent on the desired endpoint (e.g. server, windows VM, etc).

 #### System requirements (WINOS)
 Port 8888 should be open for HTTP connections from localhost (network access is not required).
 This port is used by the agent to monitor itself and the status command will not work if it is blocked.